French conquest of Morocco: Tangier Crisis (1905–1906)

-Puck Maganize caricature of Wilhelm II's visit of Tangier.
+Puck Magazine caricature of Wilhelm II's visit of Tangier.

 The German Empire's influence and commerce in Morocco expanded after concluding a commercial treaty with Sultan Moulay Hassan in 1890.
 The Germans tried to thwart the implementation of the Franco-British agreement on Morocco, more for reasons connected with the emerging system of alliance in Europe than for any specific political aims they had in Morocco itself.
 At the time of the negotiations between Spain and France in 1902 and 1904 the Germans encouraged Spain to insist on being allowed to police Tangier, whose future international character was a central issue already accepted by the French and the British.
 Since 1904 the German Empire directed its efforts towards the internationalization of the Moroccan question.
 With this intention Kaiser Wilhelm II made a visit to Tangier on 31 March 1905, and stated while there that he regarded Sultan Moulay Abd al-Aziz as an independent ruler, warned against hasty reforms (a reference to France's mandate in the 1904 agreement with Britain to ‘reform’ the Moroccan structure), and warned that Germany's interests in Morocco would be protected.

 Britain, Belgium and France made defensive preparations — the French reinforced units, trained reservists and procured arms — to signal their determination.
 Germany only took similar limited steps late in the crisis.
 Despite these moves, neither side desired war.
 The French knew that they were weak and did not wish to provoke the Germans, and Delcassé, the foreign minister, who alone advocated firmness, was forced to resign from the cabinet.
 Bernhard von Bülow, the German chancellor, alive to the danger of escalation, had no intention of risking a European war over African concessions.

 The Kaiser's visit was followed by the German demand that an international conference on Morocco be convened.
 The French, anxious to avoid conflict with Germany, and relying on the diplomatic support of Britain, Spain and Italy, agreed to the demand in July.